stellarwp/kadence-blocks/readme.txt

 == Changelog ==

 = 3.2.42 =
-Release Date: TBD 2024
+Release Date: June 10th 2024
-* Add: Tooltips to advanced text, icon block and icon list.
+* Add: Tooltips to advanced text, button, icon block and icon list.
-* Add: Ability to set Advanced Text as default block in editor.
+* Add: Ability to set advanced text as default block in editor.
 * Update: Ability to reset max width control in various places.
 * Update: Info box to align button to the bottom when using full height mode.
 * Fix: Issue with icon list link color not applying.